| They’ve been Tyneside Tykes on Byker Grove, Saturday saviours

 for ITV’s Takeaway.
 Give it up for this year’s hosts

+with the most.
 Some TV presenters present TV.
 Others invent a game called Wonkey

 Donkey, shave childrens’ heads for fun, innuendo their way